Maurice Tate

 Maurice William Tate (30 May 1895 – 18 May 1956) was an English cricketer of the 1920s and 1930s and the leader of England's Test bowling attack for a long time during this period.
 He was also the first Sussex cricketer to take a wicket with his first ball in Test cricket.

 The son of Sussex off spinner Fred Tate and nicknamed "Chubby", Maurice began his career for Sussex as a hard-hitting batsman and spin bowler with one match in 1912.
 He played a few matches in 1913 and 1914, but established himself as a batsman in 1919 by scoring over a thousand runs for the first of eleven consecutive seasons.
 In the following two years, Tate's batting developed further with a double hundred against Northamptonshire in 1921 representing his highest first-class score.
 However, his bowling remained secondary throughout this period.

 In 1922 Tate had, aided by some very poor batting sides, enjoyed more success as a bowler than in previous years.
 However, in a famous incident at practice with his captain Arthur Gilligan, he bowled a faster ball, and it scattered the stumps.

-This led to the famous quote "Maurice, you must change your style of bowling immediately".
-From then on Tate developed as a tireless fast-medium bowler and the founder of modern seam bowling.
-Though not exceptionally fast through the air, Tate gave the illusion of gaining speed off the pitch.
-His easy, rhythmic action and solid build allowed him to do a great amount of bowling – his bowling of 9,567 deliveries in 1925 is unparalleled among bowlers of medium pace or above, this when he was still opening the batting for Sussex in many matches.
+This led to the quote "Maurice, you must change your style of bowling immediately".
+From then on Tate developed as a fast-medium bowler and has been described as a founder of modern seam bowling.
+Though not exceptionally fast through the air, Tate would give the illusion of gaining speed off the pitch.
+His easy, rhythmic action and solid build allowed him a high volume of bowling – his bowling of 9,567 deliveries in 1925 is the most among bowlers of medium pace or above.
+At the same time, he was still opening the batting for Sussex in many matches.

 From 1923 to 1925, Tate had great success, not only in county cricket, but also in Test matches.
 In each of those years he took over 200 wickets, but his batting did not suffer even though Sussex were very weak in this department and though bowling support from Gilligan largely disappeared after 1924 due to a serious injury.

 In 1924, on his Test debut, he and Gilligan dismissed South Africa for 30 in just 12.3 overs in the first innings of the First Test, played at Edgbaston.
 He took 4/12 with Gilligan taking 6/7.
 Moreover, when he toured Australia in 1924–5, on pitches which had proved too much for all English bowlers since Sydney Barnes and Frank Foster in 1911/1912, Tate took 38 wickets (average 23.18) and got through over 600 balls in three of the five Tests with almost no useful bowling support.
 It is still the record number of wickets by an Englishman in an Ashes series in Australia.